Blendify/blender-manual/blender_docs/manual/interface/grease_pencil/drawing/layers.rst

 .. admonition:: Reference
    :class: refbox

-   | Mode:     All Modes
+   :Mode:      All Modes
-   | Panel:    :menuselection:`Properties region --> Grease Pencil Layers`
+   :Panel:     :menuselection:`Properties region --> Grease Pencil Layers`

 Grease Pencil sketches are organized in layers, much like the image layers in the GIMP or Photoshop\ :sup:`®`.